megamaz/ImageGameEngine/README.md

 ## `0x2_`: Arithmetic operators
 This will do arithmetic.
 The following pixels are treated either as value / variable mode pixels, save for the first parameters which are to know where to store the result.
 - `G_1`, `B_1`: Address of the result.
 Data will be written as concatenated RGB pixels.
+- `G_2`: Byte padding.
+Will add `G_2` of `B_2` bytes at the start.
+Is useful if you wanna store a result into the G or B of a pixel rather than the R.

 Arithmetic operators are:
 - `0x2A`: Add